Ethanol: Solvent properties

 Ethanol is a versatile solvent, miscible with water and with many organic solvents, including acetic acid, acetone, benzene, carbon tetrachloride, chloroform, diethyl ether, ethylene glycol, glycerol, nitromethane, pyridine, and toluene.
 Its main use as a solvent is in making tincture of iodine, cough syrups, etc. It is also miscible with light aliphatic hydrocarbons, such as pentane and hexane, and with aliphatic chlorides such as trichloroethane and tetrachloroethylene.

 Ethanol's miscibility with water contrasts with the immiscibility of longer-chain alcohols (five or more carbon atoms), whose water miscibility decreases sharply as the number of carbons increases.
 The miscibility of ethanol with alkanes is limited to alkanes up to undecane: mixtures with dodecane and higher alkanes show a miscibility gap below a certain temperature (about 13 °C for dodecane).
 The miscibility gap tends to get wider with higher alkanes, and the temperature for complete miscibility increases.

 Ethanol-water mixtures have less volume than the sum of their individual components at the given fractions.
 Mixing equal volumes of ethanol and water results in only 1.92 volumes of mixture.
 Mixing ethanol and water is exothermic, with up to 777 J/mol being released at 298 K.

-Mixtures of ethanol and water form an azeotrope at about 89 mole-% ethanol and 11 mole-% water or a mixture of 95.6% ethanol by mass (or about 97% alcohol by volume) at normal pressure, which boils at 351 K (78 °C).
-This azeotropic composition is strongly temperature- and pressure-dependent and vanishes at temperatures below 303 K.

 Hydrogen bonding causes pure ethanol to be hygroscopic to the extent that it readily absorbs water from the air.
 The polar nature of the hydroxyl group causes ethanol to dissolve many ionic compounds, notably sodium and potassium hydroxides, magnesium chloride, calcium chloride, ammonium chloride, ammonium bromide, and sodium bromide.
 Sodium and potassium chlorides are slightly soluble in ethanol.
 Because the ethanol molecule also has a nonpolar end, it will also dissolve nonpolar substances, including most essential oils and numerous flavoring, coloring, and medicinal agents.

 The addition of even a few percent of ethanol to water sharply reduces the surface tension of water.
 This property partially explains the "tears of wine" phenomenon.
 When wine is swirled in a glass, ethanol evaporates quickly from the thin film of wine on the wall of the glass.
 As the wine's ethanol content decreases, its surface tension increases and the thin film "beads up" and runs down the glass in channels rather than as a smooth sheet.

+Azeotrope with water

+At atmospheric pressure, mixtures of ethanol and water form an azeotrope at about 89.4 mol% ethanol (95.6% ethanol by mass, 97% alcohol by volume), with a boiling point of 351.3 K. At lower pressure, the composition of the ethanol-water azeotrope shifts to more ethanol-rich mixtures.
+The minimum-pressure azeotrope has an ethanol fraction of 100% and a boiling point of 306 K, corresponding to a pressure of roughly 70 torr (9.333 kPa).
+Below this pressure, there is no azeotrope, and it is possible to distill absolute ethanol from an ethanol-water mixture.